Mycenae: Middle Bronze Age

 The Middle Bronze Age (MBA) is known as the Middle Helladic (MH) on mainland Greece, dated from around 2050/2000-1550 BC.
 At Mycenae the population grew considerably during the MH.
-The region came under the dominant Cretan influence (Minoan) prevailed from c.
-1600 BC, the first evidence of this coming from the shaft graves discovered in 1876 by Heinrich Schliemann.
+In 1876, archeological digs conducted by Heinrich Schliemann found shaft grave evidence for extensive Cretan influence (Minoan) in the region from c.
+1600 BC.
 Schliemann's shaft graves came to be known as Circle A to distinguish them from the Circle B graves, which were found at a later date, although Circle B are the earlier graves, dated c.
 1650 BC to c.
 1550 BC and entirely within MHIII.
 Circle A is dated to the sixteenth century BC, including the transition from Middle to Late Helladic IA (LHIA; c.
 1550 – c.
 1500 BC).
 The contents of Circle B are less wealthy than those of Circle A.

 In MH II (c.
 1800 BC), the first burials in pits or cist graves are found on the west slope of the acropolis, which was at least partially enclosed by the earliest circuit wall.